From bee stings to swimming pools, learn the validity of common summer myths.

 Fact or fiction?
 Mosquitoes are attracted to sweet-smelling skin.

 Fact: Mosquitoes actually do have preferences when it comes to whom they bite, a practice performed only by female mosquitoes who need blood’s protein to help their eggs develop.
 Researchers from the Entomological Society of America think it has to do with high concentrations of steroids, cholesterol (not necessarily in those who have high levels of cholesterol but those who might be adept at processing it) and certain acids, the smells of which can attract those mama mosquitoes.
-Keep the bugs from nipping by following some simple bug-repellent safety tips.

 Fact or fiction?
 Grilled meat causes cancer.